 Come the second movie, directed by action master John Woo, and Cruise's hair could be registered as a deadly weapon.
 His locks are flowing during Mission: Impossible II's testosterone-laden and utterly gratuitous opening sequence as he scales Deadhorse Point in Utah.

 It does nothing to advance the plot and is evidently a calculated ploy on the part of Cruise to play up his superhuman image.
-But it's giddily vertiginous and good fun, even when you considered that he's propped up by cables and the famous overhang stunt was undertaken by Cruise's stunt double Keith Campbell.
+But it's giddily vertiginous and good fun, even when you consider that he's propped up by cables and the famous overhang stunt was undertaken by Cruise's stunt double Keith Campbell.

 Shanghai base jump (Mission: Impossible III, 2006)